Getting Things Done - GTD

 avatar

-Commented almost 9 years ago SB
+Commented over 9 years ago SB

 I have a "Some Day - Extreme" to capture items that require less frequent checking since they are "way out there".
 Still, it's named and tracked.
 Hope this helps somebody.